rogsme/yams.media/content/config/jackett.md

 [![jackett-2](/pics/jackett-2.png)](/pics/jackett-2.png)

 For this example, I'm going to add 2 indexers: YTS (for movies) and eztv (for tv shows).
-To look for an indexer, just type its name on the search box and click on the big ➕ sign
+To look for an indexer, just type its name in the search box and click on the big ➕ sign

 [![jackett-3](/pics/jackett-3.png)](/pics/jackett-3.png)